wynonawan/OptionQuantLab/README.md

 - $Z \sim N(0,1)$ = standard normal random variable

-Under the same command option `--run-greeks`, You can input the number of mc paths you will want to see `-M`, the number of time steps you want to set `-N`.
+Running command option `--run-greeks`, you will automatically get mc simulation of stock price and delta hedging calculations / plots.
+Currently the strategy is only for longing call option.
+You can input the number of mc paths you will want to see `-M`, the number of time steps you want to set `-N`.
+To edit the number of options, you can use `--options`.
-In the meantime, it produces a strategy for dynamic hedging by longing call options.
-You can also edit the number of call options `--options`.
-The code plots the first five paths.
 ```
 python run_pricing_analysis.py --run-greeks -M 20 -N 20 -options 200
 ```

 ##### Hedging example: Long call options
 The below print out returns 10 mc paths with estimated P&L using dynamic delta hedging while longing call options.
 You can see that the P&L off all paths are approximately zero, which is what we expect to see.